dnozdrin/detask/README.md

 ## REST API
 REST API documentation is available on [dnozdrin.github.io/detask](https://dnozdrin.github.io/detask)

-To start a local instance of the Swagger UI, run the next command in the project directory ([docker-compose](https://docs.docker.com/compose) is required):
+To start a local instance of the Swagger UI, run the next command in the project directory:

 ```shell script
 make swagger-start
 ```

-This will make the documentation available at `http://localhost:8081/`
+This will make the documentation available on `http://localhost:8081/`

-To stop the Swagger UI container run:
+To stop the Swagger UI container, run:

 ```shell script
 make swagger-stop